 Pressing anywhere directly overtop the Load Indication Tile will open the Load Menu, as shown below.
 This menu offers the following options for the load: Limits, and Tare.
 These options are described on the following pages.

 Load Limits

 The Load Limits Menu displays the current settings for the following parameters:

-Maximum: the current maximum load allowed before the system displays a load alarm condition
+Maximum: The maximum load value before the system displays an alarm.

-Minimum: the current minimum load value recognized by the system for proper display
+Minimum: The minimum load value before the system shows an alarm.